 4) Rent the Runway

 What will we wear when the pandemic is over?
 After a year and a half of sweatpants and leisurewear, it’s a question on everyone’s mind.

 With eCommerce dominating the retail scene during the pandemic, live experiences for retail brands were forced to focus less on conversions and more on transforming casual visitors into brand advocates and advocates into evangelists.
 The long-term goal is ultimately to turn those evangelists into customers who eventually influence those in their circle.

 Designer apparel renting platform Rent The Runway teamed up with Social Studies, an event rental company, to launch a cross-country retail road trip, transforming a Texino van into a mobile pop-up shopping experience.
 Shoppers could peruse Rent the Runway inventory and reserve pieces for upcoming events, as well as gain access to special discounts and the opportunity to nominate individuals who were greatly affected by the pandemic to win an entertaining kit.

 The Social Studies x Rent the Runway Tour was supported by out-of-home advertising with billboards and direct mail campaigns.
 The goal of the campaign was to connect more intimately with local communities.

 Why Rent the Runway is leading the way

 “This partnership was designed to celebrate a return to gathering and travelling at a time when consumers are valuing access over ownership more than ever before,” explained Samantha Storch Malloy, Director of Partnerships at Rent the Runway.
 “After over a year at home, we’ve never been more ready to celebrate and collectively embrace fashion at its most fabulous this summer.”

-What many of us missed sorely during the pandemic was getting a nice salon-fresh haircut—that and socializing with our friends.
+What many of us probably missed the most during the pandemic lockdowns was getting a nice salon-fresh haircut—that and socializing with our friends.